nishashetty1/music-genre-classifier/README.md

 # Music Genre Classifier

-A machine learning model that classifies music into different genres using audio features.
+A neural network model that classifies music into different genres using audio features.

 ## Setup